ThreatDetector-Nathan0915/SPL_Detection_Engineer_CheatSheet/SPL_Knowledge_Notes.md

 # rename
 **Description:** Renaming a field will transform the field name into the defined name.
-This will transform the fields name unlike an eval of a field into a new field which will leave the orginal and create a new one.
-This will rename the orginal and for the rest of the search you will need to use the new name.
+This will transform the field’s name, unlike an eval of a field into a new field, which will leave the original and create a new one.
+This will rename the original, and for the rest of the search you will need to use the new name.

-**Uses:** Say you have a query that is taking fields from multiple indexes.
-And in those fields there is the same value, which you are trying to correlate.
-However, the field names are differnt, example  user, UID, username, ect you can use a rename to rename the fields so they can be correlated together.
-This is very helpfull for field normalization.
+**Uses:** Say you have a query that is taking fields from multiple indexes, and in those fields there is the same value you are trying to correlate.
+However, the field names are different—example: user, UID, username, etc. You can use a rename to rename the fields so they can be correlated together.
+This is very helpful for field normalization.

 Example Usage 1 rename:
 ```spl